Web-Development-Notes/HTML-Notes/README.md

 For example:

 ```
-git switch -c add-alonzo-church
+git switch -c add-table
 ```

-## Make necessary changes and commit those changes
+## Add information which you feel is missing in HTML-Notes repository and commit those changes

+Now make a separate folder for adding any new information which you want to share with developers.

+For example if you want to add something about tables then make a folder named `Table` then in this folder you will be making a `table.html` in which you will be adding all about you want to share.

+### You should include:
+- Code for how to do that thing
+- Comments for explaning the different code pieces

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />

 If you go to the project directory and execute the command `git status`, you'll see there are changes.

-Add those changes to the branch you just created using the `git add` command:
+Add all those changes to the branch you just created using the `git add` command:

 ```
-git add Contributors.md
+git add -A
 ```
 Now commit those changes using the `git commit` command:

 ```
-git commit -m "Add your-name to Contributors list"
+git commit -m "Brief description of your changes"
 ```

-replacing `your-name` with your name.

 ## Push changes to GitHub